sathappanPR/Adult_Census_Income_Prediction/README.md

 ![image](https://user-images.githubusercontent.com/84607354/131343073-b8a42c47-731a-4543-859a-97578e4af523.png)

 ## 📝 Description
-This implemantation is based on official Alphapose repository https://github.com/MVIG-SJTU/AlphaPose<br/>
+This implemantation is based on Adult Census Income Prediction.<br/>
-In this project we have used Alphapose and XGBOOST for activity recognition.
+In this project we have used DecisionTree algorithm to make a model.<br/>
+Flask is used to make web application.

 https://public.tableau.com/app/profile/sathappan.pr/viz/adult_16297832408430/1